FirebaseExtended/MLKit-ARCore/README.md

 Language: Swift 4.0

-Content Technology: SceneKit, Firebase MLKit, ARCore, RTDB
+Content Technology: SceneKit, Firebase ML Kit, ARCore, RTDB

 Note: SceneKit can achieve a 60 FPS on iPhone7+ - though when it gets hot, it'll drop to 30 FPS.